Micah-Tobon/oulolwebsite/README.md

 # oulolwebsite
-Official website for the Ohio University League of Legends Website
+Official website for the Ohio University League of Legends Club